ModUDuke/Causal-Inference-Introduction/chapter1.md

 *** =instructions
 - The graphs are identical.
-- Correlations are not a perfect summary of datapoint distributions.
+- Correlations do not give a perfect summary of how a dataset is distributed.
-- There is no meaningful difference in the distribution of datapoints.
+- There is no meaningful difference in the distribution of datapoints across these graphs.
 - R's correlation function is broken.
 *** =pre_exercise_code
 ```{r}